Automatic Enrollment 401(k) Plans For Small Businesses

 - Are covered by a collective bargaining agreement that does not provide for participation in the plan, if retirement benefits were the subject of good faith bargaining.

 Employees cannot be excluded from a plan merely because they are older workers.

-Basic and Eligible Automatic Enrollment 401(k) Plans - As with any 401(k) plan, in addition to employee contributions, you decide on your business' contribution (if any) to participants' accounts in your plan.
+Basic Automatic Enrollment 401(k) Plans and EACAs - As with any 401(k) plan, in addition to employee contributions (made through salary deductions), you decide on your business' contribution (if any) to participants' accounts in your plan.
 If you decide to make contributions to your automatic enrollment 401(k) plan for your employees, you have additional options.
 You can match the amount your employees decide to contribute (within the limits of the law) or you can contribute a percentage of each employee's compensation (called a nonelective contribution) or you can do both.
 You have the flexibility of changing the amount of matching and nonelective contributions each year, according to business conditions.

-Qualified Automatic Contribution Arrangements (QACAs) - If a plan is set up as a QACA with certain minimum levels of employee and employer contributions, it is exempt from the annual testing requirement that applies to a traditional 401(k) plan.
-The initial automatic employee contribution must be at least 3 percent of compensation.
+QACAs - With a QACA, the initial automatic employee contribution must be at least 3 percent of the employee’s compensation.
 Contributions may have to automatically increase so that, by the fifth year, the automatic employee contribution is at least 6 percent of compensation.

 - A matching contribution of 100 percent for salary deferrals up to 1 percent of compensation and a 50 percent match for all salary deferrals above 1 percent but no more than 6 percent of compensation; or

 - A nonelective contribution of 3 percent of compensation to all participants.

 In a QACA, you may make additional contributions to employees' accounts.
 You have the flexibility of changing the amounts of these additional contributions each year, according to business conditions.